 Pregnancy complications increase significantly with age and could compromise the mother’s and baby’s health.
 You must be 48 and 11 months or younger at the time your treatment begins.
 If you are between the ages of 44 and 48, we will need a letter from your OB/GYN, internist, or your family physician stating that it is medically safe for you to become pregnant.

 Egg banks have pools of frozen eggs from pre-selected egg donors for you to choose from.

 Once you have finalized your selection, the egg bank will coordinate with our Embryology Laboratory to have your selected frozen donor eggs transferred to Bay IVF.
-The two egg banks our embryologists recommend are Fairfax Egg Bank↗ and Donor Egg Bank USA at California Cryobank↗.
+The egg banks our embryologists recommend are Fairfax Egg Bank↗, Donor Egg Bank USA at California Cryobank↗, and Cryos International-USA↗.

 - Pathogen testing

 This testing is required by the State of California.
 You and your partner (if applicable) must be tested for Hepatitis B-Surface Antigen, Hepatitis C-Antibody, HIV I&II, HTLV I&II, and RPR.

 If you have had any of these tests done within the last 12 months, they do not need to be repeated.

 Knowing the uterine length is necessary for accurate embryo placement; the saline ultrasound is used to rule out intrauterine polyps and fibroids.

 The male partner will have a semen evaluation at Bay IVF to determine the best laboratory method for future semen preparation.